Rudd-O/ansible-samples/roles/prosodyxmpp/README.md

 .
 .

 xmpp                    IN  A               1.2.3.4 _xmpp-client._tcp       IN  SRV    0 5 5222 xmpp.example.com.
 _xmpp-server._tcp       IN  SRV    0 5 5269 xmpp.example.com.
 _xmpps-client._tcp      IN  SRV    5 5 5223 xmpp.example.com.
+conference              IN  CNAME           xmpp
 .
 .
 .
 ```

 As you can see, you have an `A` record for your XMPP server, followed
-by a number of `SRV` records pointing to your `A` record.
+by a number of `SRV` records pointing to your `A` record, then
+a `CNAME` record for the conference server.

 For the purposes of SSL validation, clients will *not* treat your
 server as if its domain was the full `A` record `xmpp.example.com`